Odhiambo00/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it
 9-duplicate_last_line  duplicates the last line of the file iacta 11-directories counts the number of directories and sub-directories in the current directory including hidden ones.
 Only the current directory is not counted
+12-newest_files displays the 10 newest files in the current directory